Pjhochman/MusicPlayer/readme.md

 ### Track Information
 Add song key and information for every part: Intro, Verse, Bridge, Chorus and Outro.
 ### Instant Search Functionality.
-Search through all tracks on mobile or selected playlist on desktop.
+Search through all tracks on mobile or currently selected playlist on desktop.
 ### Latest Additions
 Find recently added tracks on the home page.
 ### On The Agenda
 Create a to do list to manage band practices.
 ### Upcoming Gigs
-Write down booked venues and associated information.
+Keep track of booked venues and associated information.
 ### Band Practice
 Select a date and time for the next band practice.
 ### Bandchat